mobizt/Firebase-ESP32/README.md

 ```

-Error Queus can be saved as file in SD card or Flash memory with function `saveErrorQueue`.
+Error Queues can be saved as a file in SD card or Flash memory with function `saveErrorQueue`.

-Error Queues store as file can be restored to Error Queue collection with function `restoreErrorQueue`.
+Error Queues store as a file can be restored to Error Queue collection with function `restoreErrorQueue`.

 Two types of storage can be assigned with these functions, `StorageType::SPIFFS` and `StorageType::SD`.